Monastery of Samos, monumental simplicity

 Feijoo and the Enlightenment

-Alfonso II the Chaste
+Alfonso II el Casto

 Architecture that tells stories

-Monastic life and hospitality
+Monastic Life and Hospitality

 • Monday to Saturday: 10:00, 11:00, 12:00, 16:30, 17:30, 18:30.